workframers/garamond/README.md

 - Generate `<scm>` tag, per [this](https://juxt.pro/blog/posts/pack-maven.html#_generate_a_pom_xml).
   Needs lots of argument values, maybe we need a `.garamond.edn` config file?
+- Properly handle cases where there are no tags in the repo
 - Support tag signing
 - Autodeploy garamond to clojars when new tags appear on master
 - Maybe? support generated version.edn / version.clj file as lein-v